 I know that living close to bulk and zero waste shops is a privilege that not all of us enjoy.
-But there are a few ways in which you can make your groceries low waste or zero waste in any regular supermarket.
+But there are a few ways in which you can make your groceries low waste (or even zero waste) in any regular supermarket.

-First off, avoid using those little produce bags they offer for vegetables in the supermarket.
+First, avoid using those little produce bags they offer for vegetables in the supermarket.
 Actually many times they’re unnecessary (do bananas really need them?), and plastic bags can actually mess up the recycling equipment by getting tangled up in it.

-My super low-cost tip is that if you really need to use them for certain products, you can save the ones from previous supermarket trips and reuse them until they’re breaking apart.
-Then you can research if your city’s recycling facilities accept produced bags and if so whether there’s a designated drop-off point for them – some supermarkets in the US now even have recycling programs for this type of plastic.
+My super low-cost tip is that if you really need to use them for certain products, you can save the ones from previous trips to the supermarket and reuse them until they’re literally breaking apart.
+Then you can try and find out if your city’s recycling facilities accept produce bags and if there’s a designated drop-off point for them – some supermarkets in the US now even have recycling programs for this type of plastic.

 If you prefer quitting plastic produce bags completely, you can give this reusable produce bag DIY a try.
-Of course, if you’re not handy or you don’t have the time (like, who has), you can find very affordable cotton produce bags you can find reusable cotton produce bags online.
+Of course, if you don’t have the time (like, who has it?), you can find lots of mesh cotton produce bags online that are affordable, super durable and extremely aesthetically pleasing.

-3. Go for products packaged in glass, aluminium or carton
+3. Go for products packaged in glass, aluminum or carton

-Did you know that glass and aluminium can be endlessly recycled without losing their quality?
+Did you know that glass and aluminum can be endlessly recycled without losing their quality?
 And that plastic can be recycled only once or twice?

 So always try to go plastic-free and choose the packaging with the lowest impact, and either find ways to reuse it or learn how to recycle it correctly.

-4. Think twice before visiting your go-to fast-fashion store
+4. Think twice before hitting your go-to fast fashion store

-The fashion industry creates huge amounts of waste, so before buying something new (specially from fast fashion brands) think: do you really need it or is it just a whim?
+The fashion industry is a waste-making monster, so before buying something new (especially from fast fashion brands) ask yourself: do I really need it or is it just a whim?

-If you really really need it, is there another way to get it?
+If you really really need it, ask yourself again: is there another way to get it?
 Maybe from a second hand store?
-Borrowing it from a friend?
+Can I borrow it from a friend?

 5. Use refillable pens and pencil highlighters